luerhard/chapter_regression_and_artifical/main.md

 This is repeated $K$ times until every part of the data has been the test set exactly once.
 Usually, the average overall $K$ model validation metrics is taken, resulting in numbers where all parts of the data are part of the training _and_ the validation step for the computational cost of having to train $K$ models instead of one to validate.

-Oftentimes, and we do that in the following examples as well, these two procedures are combined.
+Oftentimes, and we do that in the following examples as well, these two procedures are combined.\todo{confusion matrix zeigen / erklären}
 We therefore split our data and keep a random sample of $20\%$ of all rows as a test set separate from all other data.
-This data will only be used for model inspection and evaluation.
+This data will only be used for model inspection and evaluation.\todo{Welche Metriken erklären?
+1. Prec / Recall?
+(Nötig für F1-score) 2.
+Sensitivity/Specificity?
+Näher an ts, werden von caret angegeben.
+3. alle 4?}

 $$
 Accuracy = \frac{TP + TN}{TP + FP + FN + TN}